 When you configure the lock, pose your question or provide a hint to the password in the given white space box.
 For example, the hint could be 'What is 4+4?'
 Then, the Number lock password to key into the grey space box is '8'.

-You can place this Lock App within your Slide Image or keep it in the Active Slide App panel.
-If it is in your Slide Image, you can resize the Lock as well by dragging on the bottom right corner.
+You can place this Lock App within your Slide Image, directly into your Interactive Video or keep it in the Active Slide App panel.
+If it is in your Slide Image or Interactive Video, you can resize the Lock as well by dragging on the bottom right corner.

 Reveal Lock Passwords

 If you are logged in as a Teacher, you will be able to reveal passwords for all Locks including decks shared by other teachers.

 In the Student's View, this password will not be visible.